 The PD plan shall reflect individual needs of schools and be aligned with the Comprehensive School/District Improvement Plan, ESSA requirements, and teacher growth plans.
 Programs may also include classified staff and parent members of school councils and committees.

+The District is prohibited from providing or utilizing any professional development that uses the three-cueing system of teaching students to read.

 PERSONNEL C03.19